ac4574/ReactoWeek1/README.md

 ### Hints

-If they go for an optimized solution...
+If they go for an optimized solution and are stuck...
+- Suggest to the interviewee to consider how we optimized Pair Sum yesterday considering we have a sorted input array.
 - Suggest to the interviewee to think of how they would handle optimizing this problem if they only had to sum two integers.
 A three sum can be thought of as trying to find if two integers sum to target valued added to each integer in the input array.

 For example: